Military parades in Hong Kong

-This is a list of military parades held in the Hong Kong since 1945.
+This is a list of military parades held in Hong Kong since 1945.

 British Hong Kong

 1945

 The first parade of British Forces Overseas Hong Kong since the reclamation of Hong Kong from Japanese rule took place on 9 October 1945 near The Cenotaph.
 The parade saw personnel of the Royal Navy, British Army and Royal Air Force take part, as well as troops from the Republic of China.

 1996

-The last Royal Air Force parade in territory took place on 15 September 1996, on the 56th anniversary of the Battle of Britain.
+The last Royal Air Force parade in the territory took place on 15 September 1996, on the 56th anniversary of the Battle of Britain.
 The parade was conducted by the No. 28 Squadron RAF.
 The unit was the last of its kind to be pulled out of Hong Kong ahead of the transfer ceremony the following July.
 It was attended by Chief Secretary for Administration Anson Chan and Commander of British Forces in Hong Kong Bryan Dutton.

 1997

 An evening parade at HMS Tamar was held during the Hong Kong handover ceremony on 30 June.
 It included a farewell address by Governor Chris Patten as well as an address by Charles, Prince of Wales on behalf of Queen Elizabeth II.